Skip to content

 Mac mini is a fully configured ready-to-run system including:

-• SSD as second drive
+- SSD as the second drive

 Model comparison